DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 <!-- -------------------------------------------- -->
 <details><summary>
-1. What kinds of functions are good candidates for inline status?
+01. What kinds of functions are good candidates for inline status?
 </summary>
-// Short ones.
+// Short ones.</br>
-// The ones, that are not repeatable
+// The ones, that are not repeatable</br></br>

-Short, nonrecursive functions that can fit in one line of code are good candidates for `inline status`.
+Short, nonrecursive functions that can fit in one line of code are good candidates for <code>inline status</code> .
 </details>

 <!-- -------------------------------------------- -->
 <details><summary>
-2. Suppose the song() function has this prototype:
+02. Suppose the <code>song()</code> function has this prototype:

 ```cpp
 void song(const char * name, int times);
 ```

-- How would you modify the prototype so that the default value for `times` is `1`?
+a.
+How would you modify the prototype so that the default value for <code>times</code> is <code>1</code>?</br>
-- What changes would you make in the function definition?
+b.
+What changes would you make in the function definition?</br>
-- Can you provide a default value of `"O, My Papa"` for name?
+c.
+Can you provide a default value of <code>"O, My Papa"</code> for name?

 </summary>